Nobody Hurt No One: Background

 On September 1, 2004, a group of armed Islamic militants, mostly Ingush and Chechen, occupied School Number One (SNO) in the town of Beslan, North Ossetia (an autonomous republic in the North Caucasus region of the Russian Federation).
 The siege lasted three days and involved the illegal imprisonment of over 1,100 people as hostages (including 777 children).
 The hostage-takes demanded recognition of the independence of Chechnya at the UN and withdrawal of Russian troops from Chechnya.
 On the third day of the standoff, Russian security forces stormed the school building with the use of tanks, incendiary rockets and other heavy weapons.
 As of December 2006, 334 people (excluding terrorists) were killed, including 186 children.

-Few months latter, "Nobody Hurt No One" was announced as one of the 30 participants of the Russian national selection.
+Few months later, "Nobody Hurt No One" was announced as one of the 30 participants of the Russian national selection.
 On February 25, 2005, this song was selected as a winner of Russia's national selection for Eurovision.